moody/Waffle/README.md

   order = 0,

   -- Called with this node's own frame and resolved width/height, once the whole -- Layout() pass is resolved and clean.
-Re-fires on every Layout() call, keep it -- idempotent.
-Mutating a different node from here schedules a future Layout() call, -- the same as any other setter.
-Can also be toggled after the fact with -- SetOnLayout(). onLayout = function(frame, width, height) end,
+Fires bottom-up, children before parents, -- root last.
+Re-fires on every Layout() call, keep it idempotent.
+Mutating a -- different node from here schedules a future Layout() call, the same as any -- other setter.
+Can also be toggled after the fact with SetOnLayout(). onLayout = function(frame, width, height) end,

   -- Sizes this node's content when its width or height is "AUTO", for content Waffle